I8NHJ/FaraRotation/README.md

 The documentation for this project can be found [here](https://github.com/I8NHJ/FaraRotation/wiki)

 FaraRotation is distributed under the MIT license.
-If you use, modify, and distribute the code, please do not delete the references to my call in the code and in the documentation.
+If you use, modify, and distribute the code, please do not delete the references to my call both in the code and in the documentation.
 It will be much appreciated.

-73, Max
+73, Max N5NHJ